Ziad-Soliman17/Adventure-Works-Reseller-Sales----Exploratory-Data-Analysis/README.md

 **Pareto Analysis — Top Resellers**
 - Just 146 out of 489 resellers (29.9%) generate 80% of total sales — a classic Pareto concentration.
-- Top reseller: RoadWay Bicycle Supply (France) at $436.9K, followed by Field Trip Store ($427.3K) and Brakes and Gears ($397.2K) — all in the Value Added Reseller category.
+- Top 3 resellers: RoadWay Bicycle Supply (France) at $436.9K, followed by Field Trip Store ($427.3K) and Brakes and Gears ($397.2K) — all in the Value Added Reseller category.
 - The top 80% segment is composed of Warehouse (76 resellers) and Value Added Reseller (70 resellers), with heavy geographic concentration in the United States (91 resellers) and Canada (21 resellers).

 **Geopgraphy Sales Distribution and Profitability (2013)**